good-loop/doc/pages/dev/adunit-events.md

-# Advanced Developer Topic: AdUnit Events
+# Advanced Publisher Topic: AdUnit Events

+This is for publishers who want their page to respond to the Good-Loop unit.

 Your website can hook into adunit events.
 The unit dispatches events which you can write a listener for.
 The events are from the adunit div, but they bubble up, so you can listen on a higher up element like body if you prefer (which may be easiest, as it takes a moment for the adunit div to be created).